Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 ## Running Examples

-You can run the QIR Pass Runner daemon and a test client as follows:
+You can run the Quantum Resource Manager daemon and a test client as follows:

-1. If `daemon_d` is already compiled<!-- installed-->:
+1. Build<!-- and install--> `daemon_d` as shown above.
+Then:

-   - Simply run the Quantum Resource Manager (QRM) daemon:
+   - Simply run the daemon:
      ```bash
      cd build/
      ./daemon_d log ${HOME}